gbrolo/pyopengl-model-viewer/README.md

 # Open GL real time renderer
-A real time renderer that loads an OBJ file with python bindings for Open GL, that also provides camera controls and some shader manipulations.
+A real time renderer that loads an OBJ file (Hokage Office, from Naruto) with python bindings for Open GL, that also provides camera controls and some shader manipulations.

 ## Requirements
 You'll need the following libraries